 Graduate Study in History of Science,Technology, Environment, and Health

-The STEH program is one of several transnational areas of concentration in the Ph.D.
-History program.
-The history of science, technology, the environment, and health draws together History faculty from each of the Rutgers campuses (Rutgers New Brunswick, Rutgers Newark, and Rutgers Camden), NJIT and related Centers, including the Thomas Edison Papers and IEEE.
+The graduate program in Science, Technology, Environment, and Health (STEH), one of several transnational areas of concentration in the History Ph.D. program, brings together faculty from each of the Rutgers campuses (New Brunswick, Newark, and Camden), NJIT and related centers, including the Thomas Edison Papers.

 Faculty Participating in the STEH Program